36 Responsible Travel Tips

-1. It's fun to try the famous restaurants recommended by Lonely Planet or ranked highly on TripAdvisor, but try some small, Mom-and-Pop shops too.
+It's fun to try the famous restaurants recommended by Lonely Planet or ranked highly on TripAdvisor, but try some small, Mom-and-Pop shops too.
 This way, you're contributing to small businesses where your money is needed more than the eateries that are always bustling with visitors.

 Shop at local food markets whenever possible.
 Buy souvenirs from artisan as opposed to big shops.
 Spread your money around, and support the "little guy."

 Write them a glowing review on TripAdvisor, and if you're active on social media share your experience there too.
 If something just doesn't feel right about a company, share that as well.
 The only way we as travelers can make informed decisions is by hearing from others' experience.

 Think About Wildlife

-5. Do thorough research on any attraction that involves animals.
+Do thorough research on any attraction that involves animals.
 More often than not, they are destructive to the creatures involved.
 When you partake in these activities your money supports the harm of animals, and this tells the people running these attractions that it's okay.

 Swimming with whale sharks in the Philippines

-- Riding on the back of elephants anywhere in the world
+Riding on the back of elephants anywhere in the world

-- Visiting Tiger Kingdom in Chiang Mai
+Visiting Tiger Kingdom in Chiang Mai

 6. Don’t feed wild animals